Requirements for applying for a Rachael Ray grant

 - For intake prevention programs, main program statistics for the following types of projects must be submitted quarterly: number of families served, intake reduction at your local municipal shelter and number of animals trained.

-- For all projects, unless otherwise obtained through network partner data reporting, the following stats for the municipal shelter serving your target area must be submitted quarterly for a baseline year and your grant period: dog intakes, dog live outcomes, dog other outcomes, cat intakes, cat live outcomes and cat other outcomes.
+- For all projects, unless otherwise obtained through network partner data reporting, the following stats for the municipal shelter impacted by your project must be submitted quarterly for a baseline year and your grant period: dog intakes, dog live outcomes, dog other outcomes, cat intakes, cat live outcomes and cat other outcomes.

 For Rachael Ray No-Kill Excellence Grant projects only, we reserve the right to identify additional reporting metrics appropriate to the scope and impact of the project.
 Grant recipients will be required to submit one success story of the awarded project to Best Friends Animal Society.
 Stories will help us promote The Rachael Ray Foundation grants in the future.
 Failure to submit timely and accurate reports on the progress of your project can impact the ability to receive future funding.